 We maintain our cash and cash equivalent balances at financial or other intermediary institutions.
 The combined account balances at each institution typically exceeds Federal Deposit Insurance Corporation ("FDIC") insurance coverage of \$250,000 per depositor, and, as a result, we face a concentration of credit risk related to amounts on deposit in excess of FDIC insurance coverage.
-As of June 30, 2024, substantially all of our cash and cash equivalent balances held at financial institutions exceeded FDIC insurance coverage a material portion of our cash and cash equivalents at financial institutions to be uninsured by the FDIC could have a material adverse effect on our financial condition and results of operations.
+As of June 30, 2024, substantially all of our cash and cash equivalent balances held at financial institutions exceeded FDIC insured limits.
+Any event that would cause a material portion of our cash and cash equivalents at financial institutions to be uninsured by the FDIC could have a material adverse effect on our financial condition and results of operations.